 This chapter discusses the importance of DCAA audit reports and provides guidance in preparing quality reports.
-It presents standard report formats and describes the elements common to all audit reports.
-Additional and proforma language is included in the report shell, working paper A, and working paper A-01 available on the intranet.
+It describes the elements common to all audit reports.
+The audit report templates generated in CaseWare are the standard report formats to be used for each audit activity code.
+Additional and pro forma language is included in the report shell, working paper A-00, and working paper A-01 available on the intranet.